romellem/yamodal/README.md

     // Called with three arguments: `modal_node`, `trigger_node`, and the opening `event`. afterInsertIntoDom(modal_node, trigger_node, event){ ... },

+    // When set, the modal is not removed until that event is fired.
-    // When false, element is immediately removed from the DOM on close.
+    // Otherwise modal is removed immediately from DOM.
-    // Otherwise, element is removed after a 'transitionend' event has fired on the `modal_node`.
-    // Defaults to false.
-    removeModalAfterTransition,
+    // Some useful event types are 'transitionend' and 'animationend'. remove_modal_after_event_type,

     // Optional function that runs before removing the modal from the DOM.
     // If this returns `false`, will prevent the modal from being removed from the DOM.